 The Witchery by the Castle is a well regarded fine dining restaurant, quite literally next to the castle, showcasing the best produce from Scotland.

 The restaurant is located within a collection of historic buildings and is open all day from noon.
 The 16th century oak-panelled dining room is lit by candles, offering a breathtaking old age ambience that transports you back to times gone by.
-There is also an elegant Secret Garden dining room with a hand-painted ceiling and secluded terrace.

 Visitors can enjoy dishes from an award-winning a la carte menu, including Scottish lobster, langoustines, beef, lamb and game, most legendary is the Witchery’s Angus beef steak tartare and even some haggis.